errchh/data-portoflio-cyclistic/README.md

 Data source -- Divvy trip data (Mar 2021 to Feb 2022) https://ride.divvybikes.com/system-data

-Reliability -- Second-party data, collected by Chicago Divvy bicycle sharing service.
+Reliability -- Second-party data, collected by Chicago Divvy Bikes.
 Trip data by staff as they service, inspect the system, or under 60 sec (e.g. false start, re-dock) are removed.

-Original -- System data from Lyft Bikes and Scooters, LLC
+Original -- System data from Divvy Bikes

 Comprehensive -- Includes the time and GPS location of every trip

-Current -- Data was collected and release every month
+Current -- Mar 2021 to Feb 2022 data was used in this analysis

-No cited -- No warranty to be error free
+Not cited -- No warranty to be error free

 ### Map data